spacechase0/StardewValleyMods/JsonAssets/docs/author-guide.md

 `SeedPurchasePrice`        | How much you can purchase seeds for.
 `SeedPurchaseFrom`         | Who you can purchase seeds from.
 Valid vanilla entries are: `Willy`, `Pierre`, `Robin`, `Sandy`, `Krobus`, `Clint`, `Harvey`, `Marlon`, and `Dwarf`.
 You can also use a custom NPC as a vendor. `Pierre` is the default vendor.
 `SeedPurchaseRequirements` | See [Event Preconditions](https://stardewvalleywiki.com/Modding:Event_data#Event_preconditions).
 If you do not want to have any `SeedPurchaseRequirements` set this to `null`.
+`SeedAdditionalPurchaseData` | Extra shops where the seed can be purchased from.
+This is a list of entries with `PurchasePrice`, `PurchaseFrom`, and `PurchaseRequirements` equivalent to the above fields.
 `EnableWithMod`            | _(optional)_ Enables the crop when a specific mod is installed.
 Example: `"EnableWithMod": "ppja.moretrees"`.
 Does not support multiple uniqueIDs.
 `DisableWithMod`           | _(optional)_ Disables the crop when a specific mod is installed.
 Example: `"DisableWithMod": "ppja.moretrees"`.
 Does not support multiple uniqueIDs.